kloimhardt/bb-web/README.md

 If you know the meaning of the sentence "I moved to Chlorine from Proto-Repl", stop reading.
 Otherwise, go on and take a look at Clojure and decide whether it is for you.

  The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler installed.
-The Clojure server back-end is a single executable file.
+The Clojure backend code is processed by a single executable file, Java is not necessary.
 Alternatively, there is a Hy/Python backend.
-In any case, Java is not necessary.

-Examples go from "Hello World!" to back-end features like anti forgery protection, MS-Windows being first class.
+Examples go from "Hello World!" to backend features like anti forgery protection, MS-Windows being first class.

 ## Getting Started